zengm-games/zengm/README.md

     npm run lint

 Integration and unit tests are bunched together in the `js/test` folder.
 Coverage is not great.
-They can be run manually within a web browser by going to
-<http://localhost:8080/test> or from the command line in Karma with
+They can be run from the command line in Karma with

     npm test

+or manually within a web browser by running `npm run build-test` (or `npm run watch-test`) and going to <http://localhost:8080/test>.

 ### Code Overview

 Basketball GM is a single-page app that runs almost entirely client-side by storing data in IndexedDB.
 All the application code is in the `js` folder.
-Modules are defined with RequireJS.
 Routes are set in `js/app.js`.
 Most of the important stuff is in `js/core`.

 UI is ultimately driven by `js/util/bbgmView.js`, a small UI layer I wrote on top of Knockout which is used by all the views in the `js/views` folder.
 Each